warpedrhubarb/diff-generator-json-yml-react/README.md

 ## Description

 A React single page application tool for generating difference between two JSON and/or YML files.
-This is a GUI remake of <a href="https://github.com/warpedrhubarb/diff-generator-json-yml/">a command line tool I have built previously.<a>
+This is a GUI remake of <a href="https://github.com/warpedrhubarb/diff-generator-json-yml/">this command line tool.<a>

 ## Installation